serotta58/starwars-universe/README.md

 The main purpose of this exercise was to show how responsive a web app can be when it keeps the data in the browser and all page routing is done on the client side with no server interactions (i.e.- a single page app).
 The initial download of all the data takes a few seconds, but after that, all the jumps between pages are nearly instant since there is no need to wait for file retrievals over the Internet.

 The initial startup time could be made much shorter through caching and/or background loading.
-And it could be made more user friendly by adding some form of progress indicator.
 See the To-Do list below.

 ## Routing